-Refusal - A refusal occurs when a dog stops forward motion in front of an obstacle, runs under a bar on a jump, goes under the table, goes under the tire, jumps between the tire and the frame or runs past the plane of an obstacle in sequence on a course and has to circle or be taken back by the handler to attempt it again.
-For further clarification see Section 2.10 - Course Handling and General Faults.
+Refusal - A refusal occurs when a dog stops forward motion in front of an obstacle, runs under a bar on a jump, goes under the tire, jumps between the tire and the frame or runs past the plane of an obstacle in sequence on a course and has to circle or be taken back by the handler to attempt it again.
+For further clarification see Section 2.11 - Course Handling and General Faults.

-Regular Category - The category in which a dog would be entered according to its' measured height at the withers is referred to as a dog's Regular jumps height.
-See Table 2.7.2.
+Regular Category - The category in which a dog would be entered according to its measured height at the withers is referred to as a dog's Regular jumps height.
+See Table 2.7.1.

 Rounding - The process of converting a calculated standard course time to (SCT) the nearest whole number.
-The calculated time is rounded \underline{up} if ≥ 0.5 , and rounded \underline{down} if < 0.5.
+The calculated time is rounded up if ≥ 0.5 and rounded down if < 0.5.